 After being sentenced in March 2022, he said "I did not do this," and shouted "I am not suicidal" repeatedly in court.

-The story has taken quite a few twists and turns since he was first charged with filing a false police report in February 2019.
+The story has taken quite a few twists and turns since it began.

 29 January 2019: The alleged incident takes place

 Chicago police say they're investigating a suspected racist and homophobic attack of Jussie Smollett by two masked men which happened at about 2am.

 They say the actor was punched in the face, had an "unknown chemical substance" poured on him and a rope wrapped around his neck.

 Jussie Smollett tells police the two attackers also made reference to MAGA (make America great again) - the slogan often used by President Donald Trump and his supporters.